bramus/ansi-php/readme.md

 - If PHPUnit is installed globally run `phpunit` to run the tests.

 - If PHPUnit is not installed globally, install it locally throuh composer by running `composer install --dev`.
-Run the tests themselves by calling `vendor/bin/phpunit`.
+Run the tests themselves by calling `vendor/bin/phpunit` or `composer test`

 Unit tests are also automatically run [on Travis CI](http://travis-ci.org/bramus/ansi-php)